Content style guide

 Lucidchart is one word, spelled with a big L and a little c.

-We should not use abbreviations such as Chart or LC in customer-facing materials.
+We don’t use abbreviations such as Chart or LC in customer-facing materials.

-Because Lucidchart is our flagship product, some may still think of Lucidchart as our company name, but this is inaccurate.
-To avoid confusion but still capitalize on that brand equity, you can use phrases like “Lucid, the makers of Lucidchart.”
+Because Lucidchart is our flagship product, some may still think it's our company name.
+To avoid confusion but still capitalize on that brand equity, we use phrases like “Lucid, the makers of Lucidchart.”

 In Lucidchart, users create documents.
-We should not refer to the byproduct of Lucidchart as a Lucidchart.
+We don’t refer to the byproduct of Lucidchart as a Lucidchart.

 For feature names and other terms related to Lucidchart, see Lucid glossary and feature names.